-Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4, H4a, H5, and H5a.
+Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.

-Include: \ 2012 undergraduate class who graduated between July 1, 2098 and June 30, 2012 who started at your institution as first-time students and received a bachelor's degree between July 1, 2011 and June 30, 2012.
+Include: 2019 undergraduate class: all students who started at your institution as first-time students and received a bachelor's degree between July 1, 2018 and June 30, 2019.

-\ only loans made to students who borrowed while enrolled at your institution.
+only loans made to students who borrowed

+while enrolled at your institution.